Here’s what you need to know about taking out a HELOC

-What is a home equity line of credit?
+What is a home equity line of credit (HELOC)?

-How a HELOC works
+How does a HELOC work?

-As you use your HELOC, you’ll receive a monthly bill for your minimum payment.
+When using your HELOC, you’ll receive a monthly bill for your minimum payment.
 Some lenders only require interest payments during the borrowing period.
 Others have you pay principal and interest, which may help keep your payments more consistent over time.
-The amount due may change based on your balance and interest rate fluctuations, or if you make additional principal payments.
-Making extra principal payments when possible helps you pay less interest and reduces your overall debt more quickly.
-Like with a credit card, as you repay your outstanding balance, the amount of available credit is replenished.
+The amount due may change based on your balance and interest rate fluctuations.
+Making extra principal payments helps you pay less interest and reduces your overall debt more quickly.
+Like a credit card, as you repay your outstanding balance, the amount of available credit is replenished.
 At the end of your borrowing period is the repayment period.
 During this time (usually around 20 years), you can no longer take out money and you must pay off what you owe.

-How to qualify for a HELOC
+How do you qualify for a HELOC?

-What’s a variable interest rate?
+What is a variable interest rate?

 What’s a fixed-interest-rate option?